 Fair Value Measurements - The fair value measurement accounting standard, ASC Topic 820, Fair Value Measurement ("ASC 820"), provides a framework for measuring fair value and defines fair value as the price that would be received to sell an asset or paid to transfer a liability.
 Fair value is a market-based measurement that should be determined using assumptions that market participants would use in pricing an asset or liability.
 The standard establishes a valuation hierarchy for inputs used in measuring fair value that maximizes the use of observable inputs and minimizes the use of unobservable inputs by requiring that the most observable inputs be used when available.
 Observable inputs are inputs market participants would use in valuing the asset or liability developed based on independent market data sources.
-Unobservable inputs are inputs that reflect the Company's assumptions about the factors market participants would use in valuing the asset or liability developed based on the lowest level of input that is significant to the fair value measurement.
-The categories within the valuation hierarchy are described as follows:
+Unobservable inputs are inputs that reflect the Company's assumptions about the factors market participants would use in valuing the asset or liability developed based upon the best information available.
+The valuation hierarchy is composed of three categories.
+The categorization within the valuation hierarchy are described as follows: